NohaFathy/TwoBody-Orbit-Simulator-Using-RK4/README.md

 ## Repository Structure
 - `src/`: Contains the Python script for the simulator implementation.
-- `data/`: Stores the output data files generated during simulations (if you choose to add this directory).
+- `data/`: Stores the output data files generated during simulations .
-- `docs/`: Contains additional documentation or project-related materials (if you choose to add this directory)
+- `docs/`: Contains additional documentation or project-related materials.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.